ProgrammableEric/web_development_learning_tracker/React_note.md

 - `componentWillUpdate` get called afterwards.
 It receives two arguments: `nextProps` and `nextState`.
 The main purpose of `componentWillUpdate` is to **interact with things _outside_ of the React architecture**.
 If you need to do non-React setup before a component renders, such as checking the `window` size or interacting with an API, then `componentWillUpdate` is a good place to do that.
 - `render`
-- `componentDidUpdate` When a component instance updates, `componentDidUpdate` gets called _after_ any rendered HTML has finished loading.
+- `componentDidUpdate` When a component instance updates, `componentDidUpdate` gets called **_after_ any rendered HTML has finished loading**.
+It takes `prevProps` and `prevState` as arguments.
+Typically used for interacting with outside environment.

 **unmounting**